Cc: Matthew Lopes, Jr.

 Dear Mr. Hayes,

-I write because you are the suicide expert in Coleman v Governor of California.
-I believe you are a person of good intent, and that your work on suicide prevention indicates the level of your compassion.
-However I write with serious concerns and prisoners’ complaints about the suffering caused by the so-called “security/welfare checks” in Pelican Bay SHU and the Central California Women’s Facility.
-Because of the severe sleep disruption and deprivation they are causing, I urge you to recommend or direct that the checks in these units be halted.
+I write because you are the suicide expert in Coleman v Gov of CA. Your work around suicide prevention indicates the level of your compassion.
+However, I write with serious concerns and prisoners’ complaints about the suffering caused by so-called “security/welfare checks” in isolation units throughout the California prison system.
+Because of the severe sleep disruption and deprivation they are causing, I urge you to recommend or direct that the checks be halted.

-In CCWF death row, 20 women wrote in June 2014 after 5 weeks of these checks: “Flashing lights, banging on doors and lack of sleep have caused some of us to go into seizures.
+20 people in CCWF women’s death row wrote, in June 2014, after 5 weeks of the checks: “Flashing lights, banging on doors and lack of sleep have caused some of us to go into seizures.
 Some of us have had to raise/change meds just to cope, because of the monitoring, banging, beeping, and flashlights… This is torture.
 We are being emotionally, mentally and physically battered by the security checks throughout the nights.”
+More than 2 years later, they are still suffering the horrors of sleep deprivation.

-From among the many Pelican Bay SHU letters and interviews: “I learned to be disciplined for survival in prison, and SHU, but now I cannot focus.
+From among the many letters and interviews from prisoners throughout the state: “I learned to be disciplined for survival in prison, and SHU, but now I cannot focus.
 The things that I’ve disciplined myself to do in SHU now are interrupted and very difficult because of the sleep deprivation.”

 “The result of all this is that we can’t sleep longer than 30 minutes at any time . . . at times I’m jolted awake with my heart racing from the pod door or a hard hit to the button next to my cell by the C/O’s wand.
 It’s constant and excessive noise which causes me to be tired all the time and not be my normal self either mentally or physically.”

-Once again I ask that these blanket checks be halted and replaced with true mental health services to prevent suicides.
+Again, I ask that these blanket checks be halted and replaced with true mental health services to prevent suicides.
+Please help institute programs of compassionate personal attention and a more nuanced and individualized approach.
 One simple option would be to require an emergency button in each cell for prisoners to summon help in a crisis.
-An optimal solution would be to create a system of correction that does not drive prisoners insane.
+An optimal solution- create a system of correction that does not drive prisoners insane.